DukeofWaterloo/DukeofEngSoc/README.md

 Collaborating with the Dean, we launched the Call for Expression of the Design for the Pin, engaging students, faculty, and staff stakeholders in the process.
 Thanks to our efforts, we received 27 unique Pin Design submissions and an overwhelming response from over 850 people when asked for feedback on their preferred design, demonstrating widespread enthusiasm and engagement from the engineering community.

-At the present, we are holding our first batch of September Ceremonies, leveraging recent alumni and upper-year students who are eager to reflect and share their experiences, shaping the next generation of Waterloo Engineers.
+This past September, we held our first batch of September Ceremonies, leveraging recent alumni and upper-year students who are eager to reflect and share their experiences, shaping the next generation of Waterloo Engineers.

 My unwavering commitment to this initiative, along with my leadership, research, and organizational skills, has been instrumental in creating a truly transformative and meaningful tradition for our engineering community.
 The Iron Pin Ceremony stands as a testament to our shared values and pillars, welcoming new students into the Faculty of Engineering with a sense of pride and purpose.